dschnitzler14/lunchlectures/FAQ.md

 Navigate to the home page and click the link "Join Today's Lecture".
 This will take you to a "Google Meet" call, where you can join even if you don't have a google account.
 Note, this link will only appear on Wednesdays when a lecture is taking place.

 # Who can join?
 Absolutely anybody.
 While the focus of this lecture series is for women, by women, that absolutely does not mean that only women can join.
-Even if you don't identify as female, you are welcome to sit in for the lecture!
+All genders are are welcome to sit in for the lecture!

 # Is it free?
 Yup!
 100% free and always will be!